vmlinz/ci.vmlinz.github.io/source/_posts/hexo-blog-with-custom-domain-and-cloudflare.md

 * cloudflare will provision your ssl cert after about 24 hours
 * flattening CNAME for apex domain is not supported by all the dns servers
-* full ssl will only work when I use flattening CNAME, if I register a dns A record of `zaicheng.me` pointing to the github ips(192.30.252.153,192.30.252.154), then I cannot use full ssl.
+* full ssl will only work when I use flattening CNAME, if I add a dns A record of `zaicheng.me` pointing to the github ips(192.30.252.153,192.30.252.154), then I cannot use full ssl.

 # References #